High-Dimensional Inference in Bayesian Networks: Experiments

 \section{Experiments}

-To assess the performance of the proposed sampling scheme, we simulated random Bayesian networks of varying size and compared the results to standard inference schemes.

-For different numbers of variables $n\in\{50, 100, 150, 200\}$, we simulated 100 Bayesian networks at random according to the Erdős–Rényi graph option with the \textbf{pcalg} package \citep{kalisch2012}.
-For each DAG, the CPTs $P_i$ were simulated from a uniform distribution, and then normalized to obtain discrete categorical variables.
-In the main setting, binary variables (i.e.\ with the number of categories $C=2$) were simulated with an average Markov blanket size of $S=3.3$, from which half were randomly selected to be evidence nodes.
+To assess the performance of our SGS scheme, we benchmarked it against standard inference schemes over a broad range of different Bayesian networks.
+To investigate structural dependencies, we simulated Bayesian networks of different dimensions, graph types, network densities, category sizes and fractions of evidence variables.
+For each setting, we simulated 100 Bayesian networks and selected the respective fraction of evidence variables at random.
+The CPTs $P_i$ were simulated from a uniform distribution, and then normalized to obtain discrete categorical variables.
+A more detailed description of the varied Bayesian network parameters can be found in Appendix~\ref{appendix:bench}.

-In further simulations we later assessed whether the methods are dependent on the graph structure, its density, the number of levels for each categorical variable and how much evidence is at hand.

-Our proposed SGS algorithm was benchmarked against Gibbs sampling and loopy belief propagation, which are prominent inference methods of MCMC sampling and variational inference, respectively.
+Our SGS algorithm was benchmarked against Gibbs sampling and loopy belief propagation, which are prominent inference methods of MCMC sampling and variational inference, respectively.
 Since Gibbs sampling and loopy belief propagation do not directly yield the marginal probability distribution (as discussed in Section~\ref{sec:MessagePassing} and Section~\ref{sec:sampling}), subsequent importance sampling was used to estimate the marginal probability distribution, as proposed by \cite{yuan2006}; the methods will be referred to as GS and LBP-IS.

-More details on the benchmarked algorithms can be found in Appendix \ref{appendix:junctionTree} and \ref{appendix:importanceSampl}.
-Since the approximate inference step in the SGS scheme is performed using LBP-IS, the comparison of SGS and LBP-IS is of particular interest, as it reveals the gain in efficiency of the proposed estimation in conditionally independent subsets.
-Hence, while any other approximate inference scheme could be used, the relative gain in efficiency when using the proposed SGS scheme is expected to be equivalent.
+Since the approximate inference step in the SGS scheme is performed with LBP-IS, the comparison of SGS and LBP-IS is of particular interest, as it reveals the gain in efficiency of the proposed calculation in conditionally independent subsets.
+While there are various other approximate inference schemes that could have been benchmarked, the relative gain in efficiency when using our SGS scheme is expected to be equivalent.